HappyCerberus/cpp-coding-interview/manuscript/003_traversal_005_solutions.md

 ![Example of the effect of primary Sudoku constraints.
 The highlighted cell has only two possible values: six and seven.](traversal/sudoku_constraints.png)

 The implementation mirrors the solution for the N-Queens problem with constraint propagation; however, because we are working with a statically sized puzzle (9x9), we can additionally take advantage of the fastest C++ containers: *std::array* and *std::bitset*.

+Each Sudoku puzzle has nine rows, nine columns, and nine boxes.
+Each of which we can represent with a *std::bitset*, where 1s represent digits already present in the corresponding row, column, or box.

 {caption: "Solution for the Sudoku solver problem."}
 ```cpp